maciakl/109Site/readme.markdown

     rake deploy

+Start a local server on port 3000:

+    nanoc view

-Can also use Grunt:
+Can also use Grunt to validate HTML:

     npm install
-    grunt htmllint
+    grunt

+Continuously validate as you work:

     grunt watch

 That is all.